 Digital Content Director, Hearst Lifestyle Group

-Deputy Director, Hearst Lifestyle Group
+Deputy Content Director, Hearst Lifestyle Group

 Dana (she/her) is the managing editor of the Hearst Lifestyle Group, where she handles day-to-day operations.
 Her clever systems put Good Housekeeping and Woman’s Day on the most efficient and timely path to success.
-She plans ahead to avoid possible bumps in the road, and when things go awry (as they sometimes do), she’s the person people turn to for insight and solutions.
-Prior to coming to Good Housekeeping, she worked for Cosmopolitan and Allure.
+She plans ahead to avoid possible bumps in the road, and when things go awry (as they sometimes do!), she’s the person people turn to for insight and solutions.
+Prior to Good Housekeeping, she worked for Cosmopolitan and Allure.

 Marisa LaScala (she/her) covers all things parenting, from the postpartum period through empty nests, for Good Housekeeping; she previously wrote about parents, families and work at Parents and Working Mother.
 She lives with her husband and daughter in Brooklyn, where she can be found dominating the audio round at her local bar trivia night or tweeting about movies.

-Cameron (she/her) is a staff writer for Good Housekeeping, where she covers topics ranging from holidays to food.
+Cameron (she/her) is a staff writer for Good Housekeeping, where she covers everything from holidays to food.
 She is a graduate of Syracuse University, where she received a B.A. in magazine journalism.
 In her spare-time she can be found scrolling TikTok for the latest cleaning hacks and restaurant openings, binge-watching seasons of Project Runway or online shopping.